Frequency-Domain Characterization of Load Demand from Electrified Highways: Time-Domain Model of DWPT Load Demand

-Regarding $a_n$, it is determined by the ER power rating and the EV controller.
-The ER comes with a rated density $\bar{a}$ in kW/m.
+The amplitude $a_n$ is determined by the ER power rating and the EV controller.
+The ER has a rated density $\bar{a}$ of kW/m.
 This is the maximum power an EV can extract from the ER per meter of Rx/Tx overlap; see blue waveform in Fig.~\ref{fig:trapezoid}.
 However, depending on the load demand, the EV controller may require less power.
 This can be implemented in different ways.
 One option would be to scale down the rated density so that the effective density is set to some $a_n \leq \bar{a}$ in kW/m; see green waveform in Fig.~\ref{fig:trapezoid}.
 The model in \eqref{eq:pn(t)} captures this multiplicative option.
 Another option is for the EV controller to saturate its peak density to a value below $\bar{a}$; see red waveform of Fig.~\ref{fig:trapezoid}.
 In this case, the load of EV$_n$ is a \emph{clipped} rather than a scaled version of the blue waveform.
-This clipping option simplifies the implementation of the EV controller and has been implemented on the EV prototype for the INDOT testbed.
+This clipping option simplifies the EV controller implementation and has been implemented on the EV prototype for the INDOT testbed.
 The model in \eqref{eq:pn(t)} can capture clipping by adjusting the Rx/Tx overlap function per EV.
 To simplify the analysis, we will henceforth adopt the multiplicative option.

 The total DWPT load demand at the substation serving this ER segment is the sum of EV loads: